 Andrea Myklebust, Contemporary Tapestry Weaving (2021)

-Marcie McIntire, Anaishinaabe-Style Bead Embroidery (2021)
+Marcie McIntire, Anaishinaabe-Style Bead Embroidery (2021 and 2023)

 Emily Moe, Moe Sew Co.
 Millinery (2018)